Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 **Abstract**:

-Here I investigate how Salt Lake City's air quality has changed over time by downloading 38 years worth of data from the EPA, segmenting it into various dataframes with pandas, then exploring them visually with matplotlib.
+Here I investigate how Salt Lake City's air quality has changed over time by downloading 38 years of data from the EPA, segmenting it into various dataframes with pandas, then exploring them visually with matplotlib.
+After identifying the two key pollutants causing poor air quality, I discuss how we might be able to reduce them.

 **Background**:

 As a child, I remember watching my dad clean the fish tank.
-This was a bit of a monthly ritual, as over that length of time it would go from clear to cloudy to “we should not be pet owners” dirty.
+This was a monthly ritual, as over that length of time it would go from clear to cloudy to “we should not be pet owners” dirty.
 I always felt bad for the fish in the days preceding this cleaning – when they were clearly bopping around in some nasty stuff:

 <center>